Alaska RFPs: The Ultimate Guide to Alaska Bids

 Alaska’s Procurement Academy

 Once you have decided that the procurement process is the next step for your business, you need to follow all the requirements set forth by the State of Alaska to start bidding on RFPs in Alaska.
 To help businesses wanting to dive into the procurement business, Alaska has created the Procurement Academy.
-The Procurement Academy is a training created to provide an overview of the procurement process for businesses new to the procurement game.
+The Procurement Academy is a training created to provide an overview of the procurement process for businesses new to competitive bidding.
 There are three classes to obtain certification that build upon each other:

 • Level I certification is a three-hour class that is an introduction to procurement.
 The competitive process is discussed along with the basics of contract administration.
 Once you have completed Level I, you will be able to conduct small procurements in Alaska for contracts totaling $5,000.00 to $25,000.00.